zah3/Unity-warriors_of_ancient_times/README.md

 ### Prerequisites

-You have to install unity 4.* for use this project.
+You have to install  Unity 5.6.1f1 (64-bit) or higher for use this project.

 ```
 www.unity.com